Menu Icon

 • Environmental influences

-Ovarian reserve decreases at different rates throughout a woman’s life.
-Oocyte depletion starts occurring at a faster rate when individuals reach their mid-30s.xxxi
+Ovarian reserve decreases at different rates throughout a female’s life.
+Oocyte depletion starts occurring at a faster rate when individuals reach their mid-30s.xxx Ovarian reserve can be measured in three ways:

-AMH is a glycoprotein (carbohydrate linked to a protein) made by the granulosa cells of the preantral and antral follicles.
-AMH can be measured in the blood with a laboratory test.xxxii,xxxiii
+AMH is a glycoprotein (carbohydrate linked to a protein) made by the surrounding granulosa cells of the preantral and antral follicles.
+AMH can be measured in the blood with a laboratory test.xxxi,xxxii

 AMH begins to rise during puberty and typically peaks around age 25.
-It then declines until a few years prior to menopause.xxxiv Levels generally remain consistent during the menstrual cycle, so AMH can be measured on any cycle day.xxxv,xxxvi,xxxvii Hormonal medication, such as birth control pills and progesterone IUDs, can slightly lower the AMH level, so it is important for women to mention this to their doctor if they check AMH while on these medications.xxxviii
+It then declines until a few years prior to menopause.xxxiii Levels generally remain consistent during the menstrual cycle, so AMH can be measured on any cycle day.xxxiv,xxxv,xxxvi Hormonal medication, such as birth control pills and progesterone intrauterine devices (IUDs), can slightly lower the AMH level, so it is important for patients to mention this information to their doctor if they check AMH while on these medications.xxxvii

-Overall, AMH of >1.7ng/mL is linked to good IVF outcomes and to acceptable ovarian reserve.xlv,xlvi Importantly, AMH is not a marker for fertility.
-Studies have shown equivalent fertility rates for people with low and normal AMH levels.xlvii,xlviii
+Overall, AMH higher than 1.7 ng/mL is linked to good IVF outcomes and to acceptable ovarian reserve.xliii,xliv Importantly, AMH is not a specific marker for fertility and does not account for egg quality.
+Some studies have shown equivalent fertility rates for people with low and normal AMH levels when conceiving naturally (not using assisted reproductive technology).xlv,xlvi

-Early follicular phase FSH level is a blood test that measures FSH in the bloodstream during days 2 to 4 of the menstrual cycle.xlix Ovaries in women with normal ovarian reserve make enough of the ovarian hormones estradiol and inhibin B to keep FSH low in the first few days of the menstrual cycle.
-FSH levels rise early in the cycle if the ovaries fail to produce enough estradiol and inhibin B, which occurs in the setting of diminished ovarian reserve.l
+Early follicular phase FSH level is a blood test that measures FSH in the bloodstream during days 2 to 4 of the menstrual cycle.xlvii Ovaries in females with normal ovarian reserve make enough of the ovarian hormones estradiol and inhibin B to keep FSH low in the first few days of the menstrual cycle.
+FSH levels rise early in the cycle if the ovaries fail to produce enough estradiol and inhibin B, which occurs in females with diminished ovarian reserve.xlviii

-A normal early follicular phase FSH is typically <10 IU/L. When levels are consistently higher than that, this is a marker of lower ovarian reserve.
-It is important to also check estradiol level with the FSH level.
-If the estradiol level is high (>80-100 pg/mL), FSH will be artificially lowered.
+A normal early follicular phase FSH level is typically under 10 IU/L. When levels are consistently higher than that, it is a marker of lower ovarian reserve.
+It is important to also check estradiol level along with the FSH level.
+If the estradiol level is high (over 80 to 100 pg/mL), FSH will be artificially lowered.
 A high estradiol level early in the cycle is also a marker of low ovarian reserve.
-IVF patients with high early follicular FSH levels may not respond well to ovarian stimulation medication.li,lii
+IVF patients with high early follicular FSH levels may not respond well to ovarian stimulation medication.xlix,l

-This is an ultrasound measurement of ovarian reserve that is often used in addition to blood FSH and AMH measurement.
+AFC is an ultrasound measurement of ovarian reserve that is often used in addition to blood AMH and FSH measurement.
 The number of antral follicles helps predict the ovaries’ responsiveness to ovarian stimulation medication in IVF.

 The test is typically conducted between day 2 and day 5 of the menstrual cycle.
-A transvaginal ultrasound is used to count the number of antral follicles, small fluid-filled cysts measuring 2 -10mm in each ovary.liii,liv
+A transvaginal ultrasound is used to count the number of antral follicles (small fluid-filled cysts measuring 2 to 10 mm) in each ovary.li,lii

 How many follicles are considered normal?

-On average, women are born with 1-2 million primordial follicles, and each contains a primary oocyte.lv The number of ovarian follicles declines over time as follicles go through development cycles, and over 99 percent eventually undergo apoptosis (programmed cell death).
+On average, females are born with 1 to 2 million primordial follicles, and each contains a primary oocyte.liii The number of ovarian follicles declines over time as follicles go through development cycles, and over 99 percent of them eventually undergo apoptosis (programmed cell death).

 How many follicles and eggs are needed for IVF?

-According to clinical studies, the average number of eggs retrieved during an IVF cycle varies from 7 to 9 eggs.
-This results in an average of 3 to 5 embryos.lxi The number of eggs retrieved is variable and depends on age and ovarian reserve.
-Studies show that, in general, the number of eggs retrieved correlates with age.
-It is important to note that not all retrieved eggs are mature, not all mature eggs will successfully fertilize to become an embryo, and not all embryos will continue to develop and be able to be used for transfer into the uterus.lxii
+According to clinical studies, the average number of eggs retrieved during an IVF cycle varies from seven to nine eggs.
+This results in an average of three to five embryos.lix The number of eggs retrieved is variable and depends on the patient’s age and ovarian reserve.
+It is important to note that not all retrieved eggs are mature, not all mature eggs will successfully fertilize to become embryos, and not all embryos will continue to develop and be able to be transferred into the uterus.lx

-Not surprisingly, research shows that the more oocytes retrieved (up to around 15 oocytes), the higher the likelihood of pregnancy success.lxiii,lxiv Based on findings from several studies conducted between 2010 and 2014, retrieving between six and 15 eggs during a cycle is best to reach optimal pregnancy outcomes.lxv,lxvi,lxvii,lxviii,lxix These studies also showed a plateau effect beyond approximately 15 retrieved oocytes.
-The chance of a live birth increased only up to that number, and after that point, there was no improvement in live birth rate for that cycle.lxx,lxxi Of note, higher estradiol levels, a marker of egg development, on the day of ovulation trigger are associated with a higher number of oocytes retrieved.lxxii
+Not surprisingly, research shows that the more eggs retrieved (up to around 15), the higher the likelihood of pregnancy success.lxi,lxii Based on findings from several studies conducted between 2010 and 2014, retrieving between six and 15 eggs during a cycle is best to reach optimal pregnancy outcomes.lxiii,lxiv,lxv,lxvi,lxvii These studies also showed a plateau effect beyond approximately 15 retrieved eggs.
+In other words, retrieving more than 15 eggs offered no additional improvement in live birth rate for that cycle.lxviii,lxix Of note, higher estradiol levels, a marker of egg development, on the day of the trigger shot are associated with a higher number of eggs retrieved.lxx

 How big should follicles be before triggering during fertility treatment?

-Follicle size is constantly monitored during an IVF cycle.
-The size of the follicles on the day of trigger correlates with the number of oocytes that are successfully retrieved.lxxiii,lxxiv Transvaginal ultrasound is used to measure follicle size.
-Many researchers suggest waiting to trigger until at least two follicles are >16-18mm in size.lxxv
+Follicle size is continually monitored during an IVF cycle using transvaginal ultrasound.
+The size of the follicles on the day of the ovulation trigger shot correlates with the number of oocytes that are successfully retrieved.lxxi,lxxii Many researchers suggest waiting to trigger until at least two follicles are over 16 to 18 mm in size.lxxiii

-There is debate around the optimal size of follicles for ovulation trigger.
-Many studies have observed that follicles measuring less than 12 mm on the day of trigger are less likely to yield mature (MII) oocytes.lxxvi,lxxvii,lxxviii According to a 2017 Ultrasound in Obstetrics and Gynecology study, the authors measured follicle size at the time of 118 egg retrievals and found that follicle sizes from 13mm to 23mm had higher oocyte recovery rates and potential to yield good quality blastocysts.lxxix Similar results were found in a 2022 Fertility and Sterility study which looked at results from 157 oocyte retrievals.lxxx Regardless, it is recommended by some that even oocytes in small follicles present at the time of retrieval are collected (8mm-to-12mm), since eggs in these follicles may still lead to a live birth in some cases.lxxxi
+However, there is debate around the optimal follicle size for ovulation trigger.
+Many studies have observed that follicles measuring less than 12 mm on the day of trigger are less likely to yield mature (MII) oocytes.lxxiv,lxxv,lxxvi According to a 2017 study in Ultrasound in Obstetrics and Gynecology, the authors measured follicle size at the time of 118 egg retrievals and found that follicle sizes from 13 mm to 23 mm had higher oocyte recovery rates and potential to yield good quality blastocysts.lxxvii Similar results were found in a 2022 Fertility and Sterility study that looked at results from 157 oocyte retrievals.lxxviii

 In a typical IVF cycle, the number of eggs retrieved can be lower than the number of follicles observed at the time of retrieval.
-That means an egg is not recovered from every emptied follicle.lxxxii The oocyte recovery rate refers to the percentage of aspirated follicles that result in a retrieved oocyte.lxxxiii Based on published literature, depending on size of follicles aspirated and aspiration technique, the average oocyte recovery rate ranges from 40 to 80 percent.lxxxiv In general, the larger the follicle, the more likely an oocyte will be aspirated from it.lxxxv
+That means an egg is not recovered from every aspirated (emptied) follicle.lxxx The oocyte recovery rate refers to the percentage of aspirated follicles that result in a retrieved oocyte.lxxxi Based on published literature, depending on the size of follicles aspirated and aspiration technique, the average oocyte recovery rate ranges from 40 to 80 percent.lxxxii In general, the larger the follicle, the more likely an oocyte will be aspirated from it.lxxxiii

-Empty follicle syndrome (EFS) is the extreme end of low oocyte recovery rate.
-It is rare, occurring in 0.2 to 7 percent of IVF cycles.lxxxvi With this condition, adequate stimulation is evident.
-Ovarian follicles appear normal, and estradiol production is appropriate.
-However, no oocytes are obtained from any successfully punctured and aspirated follicles.lxxxvii
+Empty follicle syndrome (EFS) is the extreme end of low oocyte yield during egg retrieval.
+It is rare, occurring in 0.2 to 7 percent of IVF cycles.lxxxiv With this condition, adequate ovarian stimulation is evident, the ovarian follicles appear normal, and estradiol production is appropriate.
+However, no oocytes (eggs) are obtained from the follicles that are successfully punctured and aspirated during the egg retrieval process.lxxxv

 Why EFS occurs is not exactly known.
-The most common theories suggest that aspiration fails to yield an oocyte because it has undergone apoptosis, the follicles are dysfunctional, or the oocytes failed to develop and mature normally.
-It is also possible that the trigger was not successful or premature ovulation occurred, meaning the oocyte was released prior to retrieval.
-Other reasons include genetically abnormal oocytes or abnormal hormonal receptors on the follicle.lxxxviii
+The most common theories suggest that aspiration fails to yield an oocyte because it has undergone apoptosis, the follicle is dysfunctional, or the oocyte failed to develop and mature normally.
+It is also possible that the trigger shot was not successful or premature ovulation occurred, meaning the oocyte was released prior to retrieval.
+Other potential causes include genetically abnormal oocytes or abnormal hormonal receptors on the follicles.lxxxvi

-For patients who have genuine EFS—correctly administered hCG trigger but no retrieved oocytes—few treatments are available to prevent it from happening in the future.
-However, there are some techniques that are worth investigating:lxxxix
+For patients who have genuine EFS — meaning they correctly administered the trigger shot but have no retrieved oocytes — few treatments are available to prevent it from happening in the future.
+However, there are some techniques that are worth investigating:lxxxvii

 • Increasing the time from hCG trigger to retrieval